grantjr1842/delayed-streams-modeling/docs/nextjs-web-client-design.md

     if (!session?.data?.session) return null;

     // Return the session token for WebSocket authentication
-    // This will be passed as auth_id query parameter return session.data.session.token || session.data.session.id;
+    // This will be passed as ?token= query parameter return session.data.session.token || session.data.session.id;
   }, []);